Great Saint Bernard Pass

 Is the Great St Bernard Pass steep?

-The pass has been climbed by the Tour of France and the Giro d'Italia bicycle races.
-Starting Sembrancher, in Switzerland, the ascent is 30.6 km long with an elevation gain of 1.752 meters.
-The average percentage is 5.7 %.
-And from Aosta, in Italy, the ascent is 32.05 km long and the elevation gain is 1.878 meters.
-The average percentage is 5.9 %.
+The pass has been climbed by the Tour de France and the Giro d'Italia bicycle races.
+Starting from Sembrancher, in Switzerland, the ascent is 30.6 km long with an elevation gain of 1,752 meters.
+The average percentage is 5.7%.
+And starting from Aosta, in Italy, the ascent is 32.05 km long, and the elevation gain is 1,878 meters.
+The average percentage is 5.9%.

 Is the Great St Bernard Pass open?

-The road to the summit is usually open from the end of May to mid October, although this can change depending on snow fall and weather each year.
-Remember weather in the Alps can be cold at night, even during the summer months, so make sure you pack warm clothes.
+The road to the summit is usually open from the end of May to mid-October, although this can change depending on snowfall and weather each year.
+Remember, weather in the Alps can be cold at night, even during the summer months, so make sure to pack warm clothes.
 You might encounter snow even during the summer.
 The snow in the pass in winter may be as much as 10 meters deep.
 The temperature may drop as low as -30°C. The lake in the pass is frozen for 265 days per year.
 A tunnel through the mountains that was built in 1964 allows travelers to make the journey unhindered during the winter, which is good news if you decide to visit during that time.
 Opened at 1915 meters above sea level, the road link has largely been safe against winter weather since then.

 Where was the Italian Job movie filmed?